zanderzhng/EFI_Asrock_Z390_Phantom_ITX/README.md

 Using original `BrcmFirmwareData.kext` or `BrcmFirmwareRepo.kext`, I did see the bluetooth changed into version 5799 ( meaning firmware was uploaded ), but bluetooth won't work.
 It's hard to connect to bluetooth devices, and devices will keep disconnecting.

-I thought it might be the firmware in the original kext being too old, so I tried recompiled the kext with newest firmware extracted from newest driver.
+I thought it might be the firmware in the original kext being too old, so I tried recompiling the kext with firmware extracted from newest driver.
 The version changed into 4689, but still bluetooth was not working correctly.

 And if I reboot into windows after this incorrect uploading, the device manager will told me that DW1820A was not correctly configured.
-I have to release the firmware by disconnecting the power supplys.
+I have to release the firmware first.

 3. #### Upload firmware via Windows